With office chairs, you can conveniently move around without having to stand up…

 The quick, strong pull will release the groove from the ridge.
 The split steel ring won’t be able to hold against that kind of force.

 If you’re having a hard time pulling it off, you’ll need a few tools to help you.
-These are a , , and a .
+These are a hammer , pliers , and a flathead screwdriver .

 Wedge the flathead screwdriver between the caster and the leg.
 Gently pry it outward.